sharmameenal1507/marketingDataAnalysis/README.md

 # marketingDataAnalysis
-In Marketing Data Analysis is assignment project
+In Marketing Data Analysis Assignment Explortory Data anlysis have been done using python in Jupyter notebook.